-End of Run

-As previously mentioned, the locomotive will slow (due to pressure dropping) when the fire has gone out.
-Suck out all condensed water and the remaining oil in the lubricator.
+End of Run As previously mentioned, the locomotive will slow (due to pressure dropping) when the fire has gone out, stop at a convenient place, put the loco in mid gear and open the lubricator drain valve.
+Now open the steam regulator and blow out all condensed water and the remaining oil.
+Leave the drain valve open and allow all the remaining steam to blow out.
 The locomotive should be allowed to cool.

 When cool, clean the engine, check the motion and oil if necessary.
 The locomotive should always be put away in a clean condition as it attracts less dust and is always ready for the next run (or to be shown to an admiring friend).
-Always leave the boiler filler valve open so that the boiler will not be strained if subject to any temperature change.
+Always leave the lubricator drain valve and the water level check valve open so that the boiler will not be strained if subject to any temperature change.
 It is advisable to store the locomotive where any residual drips of oil or water do not matter.

-Blocked Gas Jets

-If the gas jet becomes blocked with particles of dirt within the gas, the jet will have to be removed and cleaned.
+Blocked Gas Jets If the gas jet becomes blocked with particles of dirt within the gas, the jet will have to be removed and cleaned.
 With a spanner or pliers carefully undo the pipe union on the gas control valve.
-Lift up the gas tank/gas control valve assembly (they are fixed to a base plate as one unit) out of the loco and slide back the pipe and jet holder assembly from the burner.
+Remove the pipe and jet holder assembly from the burner.
 Holding the jet holder gently in a vice, unscrew the jet.
 To clear, place the jet nozzle against the inverted gas can nozzle and clear the jet with a blast of gas.
 Under no circumstances use a pricker wire, this will damage the jet hole.
 Replace the jet in the holder, ideally using a thread sealant sparingly on the threads.
 Ensure it is tightened up firmly.
 Replace the assembly into the burner and re-connect the pipe to the control valve.
 Ensure this is done up tightly, test CAREFULLY for gas leaks, first with a 50/50 mixture of washing up liquid and water, and then if no bubbles are showing, with a flame and the gas "just on".
 Tighten if required.